hmarchbank/Ironhack-Module-One-Project/notes.md

 Getting it moving in one direction DONE
 Get it moving in opposite direction DONE
 Get moving on different axis DONE
-Refactor code
+Refactor code DONE
-Add new cards in direction of movement
+Add new cards in direction of movement DONE

 Stretch goals:

 buttons and functionality
 Way of scoring
-add 1 + 2 as initial numbers?
 UX
 Styling?
 Time challenge mode?
-animation when moving? tile flip
+animation when moving? tile flip - have back of card blank? add more colours too cards
 Responsive/work on a phone?